 – As long as necessary, a monk would say.

 This guide will surely help you get on your feet as soon as possible!

 Get surf smart

 Re-learn the basics of surfing to maximize your time and effort in every surf session.
-We all know – that the prime time of surfing is usually rather limited – so this article will work as an insight to know how to squeeze the maximum fun out of the time spent in the water.
+We all know – that the prime time of surfing is usually somewhat limited.
+This article will work as an insight to understand how to squeeze the maximum fun out of the time spent in the water.

 It’s always a good idea to overlook your experience and “learn the trade” to get good at something.

 Get proper gear

 Having a good wetsuit and the right type and size board to match your local conditions is a crucial quality factor to re-consider.
 Check out our article about surfboards, to find out which is the best beginner surfboard, or how to choose a surfboard.